icmoore1/my_neighborhood_map/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Shows a list of immediate coffee shops around Charlotte, NC as well as a graphical representation on the map.
+The app shows a list of immediate coffee shops around Charlotte, NC as well as a graphical representation on the map.
 Clicking on either the list item or the map will show a photo of the venue with the name.
 Typing into the filter box will limit the listings based on the input data.

-## Service Worker
+## ServiceWorker
 The service worker will cache the app in Production mode.
 Take the following steps:
 1. npm run build
 2. npm install -g serve